LoveDuckie/silverstripe-json-ld-structured-data/README.md

 # silverstripe-json-ld-structured-data

-A SilverStripe module for conveniently injecting [JSON-LD](https://json-ld.org/) meta data into the header of each rendered page in SilverStripe.
+A SilverStripe module for conveniently injecting [JSON-LD](https://json-ld.org/) metadata into the header of each rendered page in SilverStripe.

+For more information on "[JSON-LD structured data](https://developers.google.com/search/docs/advanced/structured-data/intro-structured-data)", please refer to the Google Developer pages.

 ## Installation
-Add some installation instructions here, having a 1 line composer copy and paste is useful.

 Here is a composer command to create a new module project.
 Ensure you read the ['publishing a module'](https://docs.silverstripe.org/en/developer_guides/extending/how_tos/publish_a_module/) guide and update your module's composer.json to designate your code as a SilverStripe module.